smithy-lang/smithy/docs/source-1.0/spec/aws/aws-ec2-query-protocol.rst

 .. important::

-    This protocol does not support document types.
+    * This protocol does not support document types.
+    * This protocol does not support :ref:`HTTP binding traits <http-traits>`.
+      HTTP binding traits MUST be ignored if they are present.

 .. tabs::